Quafadas/Whimsy/_posts/2024-10-03-Peering-Into-Panama.md

 ## Simple cases

 ### Sum
-More or less the first thing I'd expect anyone to do with Panama, is sum a list of doubles.
+More or less the first thing I'd expect anyone to do with the Vector API, is sum a list of doubles.
 Even with something this simple, there are a few ways to [skin this cat](https://github.com/Quafadas/vecxt/blob/main/benchmark/src/sum.scala).
 For this trivial algorthim, there is mental overhead in the reading / writing.

 ```scala